jozu-ai/kitops/docs/src/docs/cli/installation.md

   Intel / x86_64
 </a>

+### Installation Steps
+The Kit download will happen _so quickly_ on a fast connection that you might miss it...

+* Open the Mac Finder and check your downloads location for a file that starts with `kitops-darwin`
-Once the file is downloaded, open your Finder and double-click the `.zip` file to unpack it.
-Then select the executable file named `kit` from unpacked folder and move it to `/usr/local/bin`.
+* Double-click the `.zip` file to unpack it
+* Select the executable file named `kit` from unpacked folder and move it to `/usr/local/bin`

 You can verify that `kit` is correctly installed by opening a new terminal or command prompt and typing: